RijuMukherjee1998/BrokenDB/README.md

-# FastDB
+# CrazyDB
-A Database Management System for faster and efficient Queries.
+A Database Management System for faster and efficient Queries using crazy ideas.